Undergraduate Application Procedures

 - Complete appropriate college courses with a C or better.
 One college course of at least three semester or four quarter units is considered equivalent to one year of high school study.

 - Earn acceptable scores on specified examinations, e.g., SAT subject tests.

 Please consult with any CSU admissions office for further information about alternative ways to satisfy the subject requirements.

 Note: Many CSU campuses, including San Francisco State University, are not accepting lower division transfers.
 Ask the CSU campus if you can apply as a freshman or sophomore transfer before taking college courses to make up high school subject requirements.

-San Francisco State University may conditionally admit first-time freshmen applicants using self-reported academic preparation through the junior year of high school and planned courses for the senior year.
-Students are required to submit an official transcript after graduation to certify that all college preparatory course work has been satisfactorily completed as well as proof of high school graduation.
+San Francisco State University may conditionally admit first-time freshmen applicants based on their self-reported academic preparation through the junior year of high school and planned for the senior year.
+The campus monitors the senior year of study to ensure that admitted students complete their senior year of studies satisfactorily, including the required college preparatory subjects, and graduate from high school.
+Students are required to submit an official transcript after graduation to certify that all course work has been satisfactorily completed.
 Official high school transcripts must be received prior to deadline set by the university.
-Documentation of high school graduation may not be received any later than the census date for a student’s first term of enrollment.
+In no case may documentation of high school graduation be received any later than the census date for a student's first term of enrollment.
 The University may rescind admission decisions, cancel financial aid awards, withdraw housing contracts and cancel any university registration for students who are found not to be eligible after the final transcript has been evaluated.